Are You Building Your Personal Brand?

 • Get Other People To Sing Your Praises: You’re not going to build your brand by talking about yourself.
 You walking up to me in a bar and launching into a pitch about how you’re the greatest SEO that has ever lived isn’t going to help you build your brand with me.
 It’s going to make me roll my eyes at you and start eyeing the room for someone who will buy me another drink.
 However, if someone I trust comes up to me and tells me that you are by far the greatest SEO on the planet, well…then I’m going to buy YOU a drink.
 See the difference.
 Your personal brand isn’t dependent on what you’re saying about yourself, it’s the combination of what everyone else is saying about you.

 • Be Visible: You’re not going to get people talking about you if you’re in a corner.
-(Well, at least not taking about you in a positive light.)
-Be blogging, mark your territory and be active on the social networks like Facebook and Twitter, and be a top contributor on sites that are your industry’s equivalent to Sphinn or Digg.
+(Well, at least not talking about you in a positive light.)
+Be blogging, mark your territory be active on social networks like Facebook and X.com, and be a top contributor on sites that are your industry’s equivalent to Search Engine Land or Search Engine Journal.
 And when you create accounts on these sites, use the same username and upload your photo or company logo to keep your brand in users’ minds.
-This way when your boss catches you Twittering all afternoon you can explain to him that you’re not goofing off.
+This way, when your boss catches you Xeeting all afternoon, you can explain that you’re not goofing off.
 You’re helping to brand yourself and his company as dominant industry forces.
 Exactly.

 Remember: A personal brand is what you are, not how you act.
 Start building it today and watch the benefits accumulate over time.